 Churches closed their doors and refused to hold the memorial.

 New Orleans was then 47% Catholic, but the archdiocese refused to help.
 Baptist churches hung up on Rev. Troy Perry.
 An Episcopal church led by a friend of Larson’s held a prayer service but declined to host the memorial after the presiding bishop received dozens of angry phone calls and letters of protest.
 “It was like that over and over again,” Perry says.
 “My biggest disappointment as a Christian minister to this day was the churches, the way they responded to me.”

 Just months earlier, two less deadly fires in New Orleans received far more attention.
 In November 1973, six died in a blaze at the Rault Center, and eight died in a January arson at a downtown Howard Johnson’s.
 In both cases, Mayor Moon Landrieu and Governor Edwin Edwards issued statements of condolence.

 Philip Hannan, the city’s powerful Catholic archbishop who eulogised President John F. Kennedy and Senator Robert Kennedy and later presided over Jacqueline Onassis’ funeral, offered his support.
 After the Upstairs Lounge fire, Hannan was silent, while public officials limited their statements to calls for improving the city’s fire code.

 For the gay community, Bill Larson’s mannequin-like body (the man who was stuck in the window), which remained visible in the window past midnight, became a symbol of the city’s indifference toward them.
-Given that reception, it’s understandable why so many were skeptical of the police investigation.
+Given that reception, it’s understandable why so many were sceptical of the police investigation.